Betty have been sharing her personal Bible Studies since 2005. She also has a strong interest in American politics.

 DogFACS Study Results

 According to Dr. Kaminski,

 We can now be confident that the production of facial expressions made by dogs are dependent on the attention state of their audience and are not just a result of dogs being excited.

 The results of the study showed that dogs use far more facial expressions in the presence of a person or people.
 The expressions were not the result of simply being excited.
-The same dogs, when shown treats, demonstrated far less facial, eye, and muscle movements.
+The same dogs, when shown treats, demonstrated significantly fewer facial, eye, and muscle movements.